Hawk3r/Flappy_Opera/README.md

-Umamusume fan project thats basically just a flappby bird rip-off plans are to add a character select and custom sprites
+Umamusume fan project based on flappy bird
+Current version is version 0.1, all features are complete, but character sprites and bgms arent complete yet, UI improvements will also be made for 1.0